Kaiede/docker-minecraft-bedrock-backup/README.md

 - Makes snapshots of worlds in .mcworld format.
 Vanilla worlds can easily be imported to a client this way.
 - Takes snapshots of all worlds in the server's worlds folder.
+- Takes snapshots while the server is running.
 - Supports trimming backups to limit disk space usage.
-- Properly handles taking snapshots while the server is running.

 ### Usage